Skip to main content

 Prerequisite: Prior instrumental experience

 This is the most advanced instrumental ensemble at SHS.
 The group has many performances per year, including several contests in Oregon, and sometimes California.
 Students in the Wind Ensemble also can perform as part of chamber ensembles and as soloists.
 The focus is on broadening their musical vocabulary through performing a wide variety of styles, and playing some of the greatest compositions in wind band literature.
 The group also plays at football games as the Pio Pep Band.
 Students must maintain OSAA athletic/activities eligibility to participate.
-Varsity Letters are available. *This course can be applied to the Honors Diploma.
+Varsity Letters are available.

 JAZZ ENSEMBLE